UPGON/cenfind/README.md

 normally, one needs to download the whole repository and then git clone the spotipy repository under src/ next to centrack.

-this situation is temporary and in the near future spotipy will become a simple dependency of centrack.
+This situation is temporary and in the near future spotipy will become a simple dependency of centrack.
 Next, when both centrack and spotipy will be publicly available, centrack will be downloadable directly from PyPI.